Regulatory Compliance Automation

 CC6.2 (System Account Management):- Service account inventory with last rotation dates- Automated credential rotation evidence from CI/CD logs- Account lifecycle documentation (creation, modification, termination)

-CC7.1 (System Boundaries):- Network architecture diagram (generate from Terraform)- Data classification matrix- Data flow diagrams for PII
+CC6.6 (Boundary Protection) and CC6.7 (Data Classification / Transmission):- Network architecture diagram (generate from Terraform)- Data classification matrix- Data flow diagrams for PII (encryption in transit)

 CC8.1 (Change Management):- All PRs merged to main with approval status- CI/CD pipeline pass rates- Deployment logs with rollback instances- Change advisory board meeting notes (if applicable)